Brandon Live!

 That’s very frustrating to be constantly badgered by Microsoft Outlook 2007 to install WDS for index my email and then have it not actually work.

-5. John Villere Says:
+3. John Villere permalink

 My Vista search results include many files that have been deleted or renamed.
 So, when I attempt to archive those files to data DVD’s I get errors.
 Any comments?